 At that time, several people who had participated in a number of TACO tours felt called to make TACO their permanent ministry Although sponsoring visiting groups continued to be an important part of TACO's operations, we now had a team of artists and support staff resident in Turkey.
 We soon had the core of a "permanent" band and the model of presenting the gospel with a mix of long term artists and those committed for shorter periods of service had emerged.

 Until 2000, TACO was focused solely on outreach ministry in Turkey, but that year a church in Kazakhstan called us to see if we would come to them.
 We did.
-Then there was a call from Kyrgyzstan, and again we went.As more invitations came and TACO began ministering to Muslim people outside Turkey, we realized that God had again shifted the model and we accepted our new role – to reach out beyond Turkey into the Middle East, Central Asia, North Africa and most recently to the Balkans.
+Then there was a call from Kyrgyzstan, and again we went.As more invitations came and TACO began ministering to Muslim people outside Turkey, we realized that God had again shifted the model and we accepted our new role – to reach out beyond Turkey into the Middle East, Central Asia, Africa, the Balkans, and Europe.

 Though the medium of outreach was music in TACO's first years, it soon added mime and then illusion, dance and theatre.
 Once again, God was at work shifting the model.
 As the word about TACO spread, artists in other genres joined us and soon visual artists, unicyclists, puppeteers and performers of fire poi and capoiera joined us for various lengths of time.
 We are continually amazed at the utterly amazing and unique talents with which God has blessed TACO members.

 TACO continues to develop as we follow God.
 We do not know what opportunities lie before us, but as we have done in the past we want to be open and willing to respond to the best of our abilities.